The Bantams produced another excellent away victory to make it eight games unbeaten and move up to five in the League 1 table.

 City were on top at this stage and came close to doubling the lead through Hanson who had had an impressive second half performance; Billy Knott’s floated free kick was headed back across the 6 yard box by Andrew Davies, unmarked at the far post before Hanson saw a header clip the outside of the post before going wide of the target.

 Pressure told though, and the Bantams doubled their lead through Morais in the 78th minute; Stead managed to get into the area and his low centre was intelligently left by Knott, allowing Morais to rush on to it and coolly finish past Maxwell from 12 yards out for the seemingly decisive second goal.
 Sarcevic wasted a glorious chance to drag his side back into the contest a couple of minutes later; Evans’ deflected cross was punched away by Pickford but only as far as Sarcevic who fired a first time shot over the bar.

 Jason Kennedy was inches away from adding to City’s lead in spectacular fashion; Maxwell produced a weak clearance under pressure from Stead and the City substitute hit a first time shot from 40-45 yards out that cannoned back off the crossbar, unfortunately though the linesman on the far side had already adjudged Stead to have fouled Maxwell in the process.

 City held on comfortably to record a terrific away victory against a Fleetwood side with a decent home record.
-It’s now eight games unbeaten for Phil Parkinson’s men going into the final game of the calendar year against Notts County at the Coral Windows Stadium.
+It’s now eight games unbeaten for Phil Parkinson’s men going into the final game of the calendar year against Notts County on Sunday afternoon.